AdobeDocs/analytics.it-IT/help/implement/appmeasurement-updates.md

 Data di rilascio: **17 agosto 2021**

 * I clienti che utilizzano la funzione di rinuncia potrebbero aver visto i parametri di rinuncia all’inoltro lato server non rispettati durante il tracciamento dei collegamenti.
-Le correzioni in questa versione causano l’invio dei flag di rinuncia se presenti durante il tracciamento dei collegamenti.
+The fixes in this release cause the opt-out flags to be sent if they are present when tracking links.

 ## Versione 2.22.0